-I wrung every bit of capacity out of the software and let my discoveries (and need to push the envelope of my creativity), lead me to develop the “Annals of Malena”.
+I wrung every bit of capacity out of the software and let my discoveries, (and boundries of my creativity) lead me to develop the “Annals of Malena”.

-Since 1999 – 20 years ago – a lot of water has passed under the bridge.
-Computers are far more powerful – and cheaper – and software has developed in quantum leaps that allows a daring soul to do what was only dreamed of 2 decades ago.
+Two decades have passed since 1999 and a lot of water has passed under the bridge.
+Computers are far more powerful – and cheaper – and software has developed in quantum leaps that allows a daring soul to do what was only dreamed of in 1999.